pnpm/pnpm.io/docs/motivation.md

 pnpm uses symlinks to add only the direct dependencies of the project into the root of the modules directory.
-If you'd like more details about the unique `node_modules` structure that pnpm creates and why it works fine with the Node.js ecosystem, read this small article, and our corresponding documentation about the content-addressable
+If you'd like more details about the unique `node_modules` structure that pnpm creates and why it works fine with the Node.js ecosystem, read:
-store:
 - [Flat node_modules is not the only way](/blog/2020/05/27/flat-node-modules-is-not-the-only-way)
 - [Symlinked node_modules structure](symlinked-node-modules-structure.md)